pearcej/complex/_sources/PhysicalModeling/Reaction-diffusion.rst

 As long as the rate parameters are not too high, the values of ``A`` and ``B`` usually stay between 0 and 1.

+.. mchoice:: q_8.3.3
+   :answer_a: True
+   :answer_b: False
+   :correct: a
+   :feedback_a: Correct.
+A*B**2 does set the rate of reaction.
+   :feedback_b: Incorrect.
+Please try again.

+   In the above code A*B**2 sets the rate of reaction.

 .. figure:: Figures/figure_8.2.png
     :align: center
     :alt: "Figure 9.1: Sand pile model initial state (left), after 200 steps (middle), and 400 steps (right)."